towerofpower256/davidmac.pro/src/posts/2020-12-20-reading-field-picker/index.md

 ---
 title: Using a Field List to get data from a GlideRecord
-description: So you've got a dot-walked value from a Field List field.
+description: So you've got a dot-walked value from a Field List field, like "assigned_to.manager.email".
 How do you use that to get data out of a ServiceNow GlideRecord?
 image: featured.jpg
 imageThumbnail: featured-thumbnail.jpg
 date: 2020-12-20